6. Sister Immaculata, 1983

-From the sixth to the twelfth century, monasteries throughout Europe were the major producers of books, on both religious and secular subjects.
-The work of monastic scribes preserved classical literature by copying ancient texts written on fragile papyrus to more permanent sheets of vellum.
-Scholarship and literary work became an important part of Benedictine monasticism from the Middle Ages through the Renaissance; the seventeenth and eighteenth centuries with the Congregations of Saint Vanne and Saint Maur in particular; and continues to the present day.
+From the sixth to the twelfth century, monasteries throughout Europe were major producers of books on religious and secular subjects.
+Monastic scribes preserved classical literature by copying ancient texts written on fragile papyrus to more permanent sheets of vellum.
+Scholarship and literary work became an important part of Benedictine monasticism from the Middle Ages through the Renaissance; the seventeenth and eighteenth centuries with the Congregations of Saint Vanne and Saint Maur in particular; and on to the present day.

-Having a love of books, Roseman often sought the ambiance of the monastery library in which to draw as well as a place for his own reading and study.
+Having a love of books, Roseman often sought the monastery library in which to draw as well as for reading and study.
 He knew well the library at St. Adelbert Abbey from his first sojourn at the monastery in 1978 when he met Brother Thijs, the librarian, who kindly assisted the artist in his early research and studies on monasticism.

 4. Brother Thijs in the Library, 1982